Menu

 print(f"Definition: {result['definition']}")

-The next step in the learning path is adding conditional edges — branches where the graph picks which node to run based on the current state.
+Up next, you’ll learn about conditional edges — branches where the graph picks which node to run based on the current state.
 That’s where LangGraph starts to feel like a real agent framework.

 Frequently Asked Questions

-Do I need LangChain to use LangGraph?
+Do You Need LangChain to Use LangGraph?

 python